prosper00/arpeggiator/README.md

 - karplus-strong string synth (https://github.com/katspaugh/arduino-modular-synth/tree/master/arduino-karplus-strong)
 - Understand and embrace Mozzi for synthesis? (ugh.
 Wading through Mozzi source tree on github hurts my head.)
 - MIDI input - take our inputs from a MIDI keyboard instead of the buttons
+- Controls for: polyphony settings; envelope, waveshape, and modulation selection (but, we're almost out of pins on the Nano)